 Here are some significant events from my life, focusing on my education and professional development.

-This is at the intersection of many passions, including learning, communication, non-coercive relationships, and decentralized solutions.
-This is exactly where I want to be.
+- This is at the intersection of many interests, including learning, communication, and decentralized solutions.
+Prenda has an excellent culture that fosters humility and recognizes others' humanity.